ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/stop-indexing.java.markdown

-﻿# Operations : How to Stop Indexing
+# Operations: How to Stop Indexing

 **StopIndexingOperation** is used to stop indexing for the entire database.